Look up free Ohio divorce records and obtain them via various agencies.

 The table below shows the number of marriages and divorces in the state from 2016 to 2020:

-How To Check Ohio Divorce Records for Free
+How To Find Ohio Divorce Records for Free

 Although the Ohio Bureau of Vital Statistics maintains vital records, the state does not have a statewide divorce index.
 Since 1911, each county in the state has been maintaining its own records of divorces through the probate courts.